cisco-open/jalapeno/README.md

   * Base data processors: parse topology and performance data coming off Kafka and populate the Influx TSDB and base data collections in the Arango graph database.
 The Topology and Telegraf pods are base processors.
   * Virtual_Topology processors: mine the graph and TSDB data collections and then populate virtual topology collections in the graph DB.
 LS, EPE, and L3VPN, are examples of virtual topology processors (see https://github.com/jalapeno/demo-processors).

-* API-GW - expose Jalapeno's virtual topology data for application consumption
+* API-GW - expose Jalapeno's virtual topology data for application consumption (API-GW is under construction)

 * SR-Apps - mini-applications that mine the graph and time-series databases for the label stack or SRv6 SRH data needed to execute topology or traffic engineering use cases.
 Each SR-App should have its own API to field client requests for Segment Routing network services.